Zalafina/QKeyMapper/README.md

 16. v1.3.1 -> "Auto Startup" checkbox could launch QKeyMapper program at Windows user logon, it could work with "Auto Start Mapping" checkbox.
 17. v1.3.1 -> Add SingleApplication support, there could be only one QKeyMapper program instance at the same time.
 Launch second QKeyMapper program will only bring first QKeyMapper instance to Forgeground Window.
 18. v1.3.2 -> When it is detected that the foreground window is matched with the current SelectSetting's mapping configuration at the "KeyMappingStart"(Cycle Checking) state, a sound effect will be played to prompt that keymapping is actived.
+19. v1.3.3 -> Add a checkbox "»" next to the "ADD" button, which is used to add a key sequence, such as "Ctrl+X" then "Ctrl+S".
+The effect after setting can be seen in the screenshot displayed in the README.

 ## Screenshot
 ![Screenshot](https://raw.githubusercontent.com/Zalafina/QKeyMapper/master/screenshot/QKeyMapper_screenshot_02.png)